This Poet's Corner

 Met on land, sea, and air by a pompous perpetrator.

-Is the Fuhrer laughing?
-Does Stalin think it novel?
+Does the Fuhrer finesse?
+Does Stalin simmer?

 The media Tsar has made a move on the oily chessboard.